 In a nutshell, KOHO is dishing out a great offer.
 Get a card from a Fintech company without the pricey, complicated fees structure that you’re used to from your bank, earn rewards, and get some additional perks thrown into the mix.

 KOHO comes with an unusual perk: cashback rewards.
 This is pretty much unheard of with chequing or prepaid accounts, so it’s a big deal.
-KOHO offers 0.5% cashback on all of your spending, and there are no limitations on your cashback earnings.
-Get 2% on three specific categories when you sign up for Premium.
+With KOHO Easy, KOHO offers 1% Groceries + Bills/Service and up to 5% cash back at partnered merchants.
+However, get 2% on three specific categories for a fee when you sign up for Premium with up to 6% cash back at partnered merchants.

 Cardholders will earn an additional Cash back when you use your KOHO card with many of their participating retailers, helping you earn more on top of what you’re already earning.
-For example, you’ll get 3% extra cash back when you use your KOHO card at Chef’s Plate.
-If you have a premium account, you’ll get even higher cash back earning rates.
+For example, you’ll get 3% extra cash back when you use your KOHO card at Chef’s Plate at this time.
+If you have a Premium account, you’ll get even higher cash back earning rates.

 Redeeming the Rewards